What the Robin Knows: Bird Language Audio Library

 You can also peruse this library by species.

-Thanks to Dan Gardoqui of White Pine Programs, audio and science editor for the book, for producing this compilation.
+Thanks to Dan Gardoqui of Lead with Nature, the audio and science editor for the book, for producing this compilation.

 All recordings used with permission of Lang Elliott, NatureSound Studio in conjunction with What the Robin Knows: How Birds Reveal the Secrets of the Natural World (Houghton Mifflin Harcourt, May 2012).